pgrobban/family-feud/README.md

 npm start
 ```

-This will run the frontend on localhost:3000
+This will run the frontend on `localhost:3000`.

 ```
 npm run start:server
 ```

-will run the server on the ports defined in the .env file.
+will run the server on the ports defined in the `.env` file.

 ## FAQ